JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Options.md

 * ##Uri##
 * An Enum

-Static options may be automatically configured when using the //LoadConfiguration()// methods with the ##autoConfigure## argument set to ##true## or by calling //AutoConfigureStaticOptions(IGraph g)//.
+Static options may be automatically configured when using the `LoadConfiguration()` methods with the ##autoConfigure## argument set to ##true## or by calling `AutoConfigureStaticOptions(IGraph g)`.
 This is useful when you want to ensure that some static options are always set in your environment.

 Configuration for static options is defined like so: